varthe/tweakio/README.md

 - **`TMDB_API_KEY`**
   Used to fetch accurate episode counts from TMDB.
   If unset, Tweakio assumes 10 episodes per season for size estimates.
+  Can be found at https://www.themoviedb.org/settings/api You can use either API Read Access Token or API Key
   Default: _(empty)_

 - **`TMDB_CACHE_SIZE`**